w3c/publ-wg/WorkMode/index.md

 A WG member may participate in various ways including:

 * Attending any of the group‘s [weekly teleconferences of F2F meetings](https://www.w3.org/publishing/groups/publ-wg/PublStatus/Meetings)
-* Participating in discussions on the group’s primary mail lists (see below), and/or a specification’s Github repository (see the [list of all repositories](https://github.com/search?q=topic%3Apubl-wg+org%3Aw3c&type=Repositories) of this Group)
+* Participating in discussions on the group’s primary mail lists (see below), and/or a specification’s GitHub repository (see the [list of all repositories](https://github.com/search?q=topic%3Apubl-wg+org%3Aw3c&type=Repositories) of this Group)
 * Participating in discussions on the group’s #pwg IRC channel
 * Being an Editor of one or more of the group’s [active specifications](https://www.w3.org/publishing/groups/publ-wg/PublStatus)
 * Contributing tests for the group’s [specifications](https://www.w3.org/publishing/groups/publ-wg/PublStatus)

 A WG member is added to the group’s lists `public-publ-wg@w3.org` and `member-publ-wg@w3.org`; see the [separate section](#communications) for more details.
-Other mailing lists may be set up for, e.g., various task forces; signing up to those list must be done manually.
+Other mailing lists may be set up for task forces or other sub-committees; signing up to those list must be done manually.

 Participation from the Public (i.e. non group members), via our Public e-mail lists is also welcome, provided comments, contributions, etc. are consistent with the [W3C Patent Policy](https://www.w3.org/TR/patent-policy/).